add2wsd/addos/README.md

 *   Live ISO Arch Linux environment.
 *   Root privileges to run the script.
 *   USB to execute the script, or Wi-Fi to wget.
-*   Only avalibale for amd based systems ot this time nvidea support will be here in the future
+*   Only avalibale for amd based systems at this time nvidea support will be here in the future

 ## 🚀 Usage